JED15EN71NEL/vulnerable-by-design/content/about.md

 cover = "img/hello.jpg"
 +++

-My name is Courage and I am the author of this blog.
+My name is Courage and this is my blog.

 ## A few things about me upfront